Salma-Ashour511/SwiftUI-Projects/README.md

 # SwiftUI-Projects
-This repo contains a list of Swift UI projects.
+This repo contains a list of simple Swift UI projects.
+- Wishlist: is a simple SwiftUI app that lists user wishes and stores them using SwiftData.